EricThomson/anaties/readme.md

     conda install python=3.7
     conda install scipy numpy matplotlib
     conda install -c conda-forge opencv=4

-Optional stuff --
+    pip install simpleaudio

-    pip install playsound # if you wan to play sounds with spectrograms I install spyder.
+Install IDE if you want.
 Eventually I might make notebooks in which case I'd install jupyter and nodejs.

 What we have so far